 Major cities: Roseburg, Sutherlin, Winston, Reedsport

-The county is home to the entire Umpqua River watershed, which provides for scenic drives, water sports, and fertile farmland throughout the area.
+The county is home to the entire Umpqua River Watershed, which provides scenic places to take a drive, water sports, and fertile farmland throughout the area.
 The Umpqua Valley boasts some of the world’s best fishing, making it a popular area for fishermen and campers.
 Expansive vineyards also draw people to the area to enjoy both the wineries and the sweeping vistas.

 There are four distinct seasons, but snowfall and freezing temperatures in winter are rare.
 Many retirees live in Douglas County because of the mild weather and the ability to be outdoors for much of the year.
 Outdoor enthusiasts are also drawn to the area for its boating, fishing, cycling, and hiking opportunities.

-Roseburg, the largest city in the county, is where you can find all the major retail establishments, two hospitals, and all types of professional services.
+With a population of 23,083, Roseburg is the largest city in the county.
+You can find all the major retail establishments, two hospitals, and all types of professional services.
 The nearest commercial airports are within two hours of the city, so professionals who travel frequently might consider locations closer to Eugene or Medford if proximity to an airport is important.
 Young families might also want to consider Roseburg because it has the best schools in the county.

 Size: 1,642 square miles